 Conditional release order without a conviction - while the Court will find you guilty on the facts, no criminal conviction will be recorded.
 You may be required to be of good behaviour for up to 24 months, where any offence during this period will bring you before the Court to be re-sentenced.

-Conviction - if the Court records a conviction you will be necessarily disqualified from further from driving (see disqualification periods below).
+Conviction - if the Court records a conviction you will be necessarily disqualified from further driving (see disqualification periods below).

 What are the applicable penalties?